Notes on the Geography of Indonesia: Merapi

 Further explorations of the countryside around Borobudur--in this case Mt.
 Merapi and the plains at its foot.

 Merapi is about 20 miles east of Borobudur and about the same distance north of Yogyakarta, from where this picture was taken.
-Yes, that's a plume rising from the peak.
+Yes, that's a plume of steam rising from the peak.
 On the left, and behind Merapi, is Mt.
 Berbabu.
-It's slightly above--Merapi is slight below--3,000 meters.
-Such days are uncommon in the rainy season--and if you want to see the mountain more clearly, they're an opportunity not to be missed.
+It's slightly above--Merapi is slightly below--3,000 meters.
+Clear days are uncommon in the rainy season.

 Road head at Kaliurang, a resort on the lower slopes of the mountain.
-It was still early--the restaurants weren't open yet.
+It was still early-, so the parking lots and restaurants were empty.

 Paths lead upward.
 At first they're substantial.